The Jungfraujoch (aka “Top of Europe”) is the highest viewpoint in Europe accessible by train, located at an impressive 3,454m (11,332 ft).

 How to get there

-To reach the Jungfraujoch, it’s fastest to start in Grindelwald, where you can ride the Eiger Express cable car up the mountain.
+The easiest and fastest way to reach the Jungfraujoch is with the Eiger Express cable car, which starts at from Grindelwald Terminal station.
 Then change to the cogwheel train that makes the remaining journey to Jungfraujoch.

-By car: Drive to Grindelwald and park in the parking garage next to the Grindelwald Terminal parking (Grundstrasse 54, 3818 Grindelwald).
-It costs CHF 6 for up to 5 hours, CHF 12/day.
-Upstairs is the Eiger Express cable car.
+Drive to Grindelwald and park in the parking garage next to the Grindelwald Terminal parking – Grundstrasse 54, 3818 Grindelwald.
+The garage is connected by a pedestrian bridge to the Eiger Express cable car station.

-By public transportation: From the Interlaken, Ost train station, ride the train to the Grindelwald Terminal stop.
-Upstairs is the Eiger Express cable car.
+From the Interlaken, Ost train station, ride the train to the Grindelwald Terminal stop.
+Short walk through the station to the Eiger Express cable car.

 At Grindelwald Terminal, you can board the Eiger Express cable car.
 If you haven’t bought Jungfraujoch tickets yet, you can do this at the Eiger Express ticket counter (more about tickets below).